jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/RAIICopySwapIdiom/task.md

 It expands the RAII idiom and allows you to work correctly with resources in C++.
 It was previously called **Rule of three** because before the introduction of move semantics in C++11, there was no need to write move constructor and move assignment operator.

 And now, as we covered the first two, let's talk about the **Copy-and-Swap idiom**.
 It is a technique that utilizes the `std::swap` function to make the copy assignment operator safe.
-This usually boils down to swapping contents of both operands, then returning an instance of *this.
+This usually boils down to swapping contents of both operands, then returning an instance of `*this`.
 It is used to implement the copy assignment operator in the Rule of five.

 The simple implementation of RAII with Copy-and-Swap idiom looks like this:
 ```cpp